deliveroo/deliveroo.engineering/_posts/2017-05-12-how-to-un-rickroll-yourself.md

 ....rubygems.org..../versions:webrickroll 0.0.1,0.0.2 127bf6111dbdf0f2a7c57c2d03b2d035
 ```

 Unfortunately it appears these are just caches of the master list of all gems.
-Out of interest, these are gems that intercept links via a middleware and hijack them so you can fully enjoy the benefits and wonders of Rick Astley.
+Out of interest, these are gems that intercept links via a middleware and hijack them so you can 'fully enjoy the benefits and wonders of Rick Astley'.

 I am starting to run out of ideas.
 I decide I need a consistent reproduction steps.
 All complex bugs are solved by finding exact steps to reproduce.

 I set my system time ahead 12 hours - nothing, 24 hours - nothing, 5 weeks - nothing.

 Perhaps the process will die if I restart my machine?
 I restart and I get instantly rick-rolled.
 I restart one more time to be sure it was not a coincidence again it happens.
-The process must restarts itself automatically on login.
+The process must restart itself automatically on login.

 I check my login items with system preferences.
 They look normal - just `iTunes Helper` and our colleague Paul's excellent [`Trailer.app`](https://ptsochantaris.github.io/trailer/).
 However I notice that Docker and Postgres have restarted but are not in the list.
 I research how they do it and it turns out there is another way.
 A folder called [`LaunchAgents`](https://developer.apple.com/library/content/documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/CreatingLaunchdJobs.html).
 A quick scan and I find `com.lock.yo.screen.plist`.